rzach/git4phi/git4phi.md

 If your document is under Git control, you have to pull changes from the shared repository before you see what your co-author has done.
 By the same token, you and they have to remember to push new commits to the repository, or there won't be any changes to pull.
 In the crucial case where you have both made changes at the same time, however, Git will handle the discrepancies gracefully.

-In the best case scenario, you and your co-author have edited the same file, but you haven't edited the same _part_ of the file: say, they added a footnote to the introduction, you have cleaned up a passage in a middle section.
+In the best case scenario, you and your co-author have edited the same file, but you haven't edited the same _part_ of the file: say, they added a sentence to the introduction, you have cleaned up a passage in a middle section.
 If they have committed their changes and pushed to the shared remote, Git won't let you push your changes.
 You'll get an error message like

     ! [rejected]        master -> master (fetch first)